Wedding Etiquette: Everything You Need To Know

 If the father of the bride is walking with the bride, then who does the mother of the bride get accompanied by?
 Good question!
 There are several options, the most traditional being one of the groomsmen.
 If it is more fitting, have one of her sons walk her down the aisle.
 Another good choice is her brother.

-When it comes to the recessional order, there are slight variations, but when it comes to practicing best wedding etiquette, you should be in the clear if you stick loosely to the below breakdown.
+There are also slight variations when it comes to the recessional order, but you’ll be in line with traditional etiquette if you stick loosely to the below breakdown.

 • The Couple